0K9090/sm64ex-omm.sh/README.md

 # sm64ex-omm.sh
-Recreating the omm_builder.py in Shell Script, for people that want to contribute but hate python or just don't know it.
+Recreating the omm_builder.py in Shell Script, for people that want to contribute but hate Python or just don't know it.

+For me, I don't know Python.
+In fact, if I didnt know the file extension of omm_builder.py and there were no givaways to what language it was written in, i would've said it's C or something.

 ## Devlog
 Format: MM.DD.YY - VERSION